Yelp/elastalert/docs/source/ruletypes.rst

 ElastAlert rule.
 Any Apple emoji can be used, see http://emojipedia.org/apple/ .
 If slack_icon_url_override parameter is provided, emoji is ignored.

 ``slack_icon_url_override``: By default ElastAlert will use the :ghost: emoji when posting to the channel.
 You can provide icon_url to use custom image.
-Provide absolute address of the pciture, for example: http://some.address.com/image.jpg .
+Provide absolute address of the pciture.

 ``slack_msg_color``: By default the alert will be posted with the 'danger' color.
 You can also use 'good' or 'warning' colors.